Full-Time Faculty Responsibilities

 Review and Approval Process for Hybrid and Online Courses

-In modifying its policies regarding hybrid and online courses, Seaver College is neither promoting nor discouraging the development of hybrid or online courses.
+Seaver College neither promotes nor discourages the development of hybrid or online courses.
 The development of hybrid and online courses is a decision for the faculty.

 If faculty seek to develop hybrid or online courses, it is imperative that they have the necessary knowledge and training to produce high-quality classes.
 Thus, it is recommended that all faculty teaching hybrid and online courses be trained in online course development, implementation of effective online pedagogies, assessment of online learning, and the proper use of software tools required for developing and delivering hybrid or online courses.
 It is also recommended that all hybrid and online courses be reviewed and approved by the Seaver College Academic Council (SAC) before the initial offering of the course.